GLOBAL MARKETS-Shares, bonds rally as markets count on cautious Fed

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Additional reporting by Wayne Cole in Sydney and Patrick Graham in London; Editing by Catherine Evans
+Additional reporting by Wayne Cole in Sydney and Patrick Graham in London